-The revolutionary leader of the Mozambique liberation Events leading to the Plane crash movement FRELIMO and first Mozambican President, Samora Moises Machel, was killed in plane crash on 19 October 1986.
-The death of the President sent shockwaves throughout the world.
-Also killed in the crash were thirty three members of his party and the crew of the Russian built Tupolev TU 134A.
+The revolutionary leader of the Mozambique liberation movement FRELIMO and first Mozambican president, Samora Moises Machel was killed in plane crash on 19th October 1986.
+The death of the president and thirty three members of his party and crew members of the Russian built Tupolev TU 134A send shockwaves throughout the world.